Comparison guide

 Is You Owe Me better than Splitwise?

 It depends on the situation.
-Splitwise is usually better for collaborative group expense splitting, especially trips and groups where everyone adds expenses.
-You Owe Me is better when you want a private running balance with one person, repayment history, Live Links, and help with follow-up or repayment-update messages.
+Splitwise is usually better for collaborative group expense ledgers, especially trips and groups where everyone adds expenses.
+You Owe Me is better when one person wants to split shared costs, track Group Paybacks, keep clean per-person balances, preserve repayment history, share Live Links, and handle follow-up or repayment-update messages.
+If the decision is shared-expense app vs running-balance app, compare shared expense apps with running balance apps.

 Can I use You Owe Me if the other person does not install the app?